KevinKyaterekera/session-notebook/notes-branches.md

 - git branch --> list your branches<br>
 - git branch -a --> list all branches local and remote<br>
 - git branch -d <branchname> --> delete branch
+- git push -u origin <branchname> - pushing the new branch to GitHub

 ## Pull requests